mbabynames search ✿

-Jordan is a two-syllable name of English origin, meaning "noble and strong".
+from the Hebrew, meaning "to flow down".
+Jordan is a two-syllable name of Hebrew origin, meaning "to flow down".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2